-It was a day of big announcements at EA’s Annual EAPlay event, taking place in sun-drenched Hollywood, the event took in the latest Madden to Anthem and the recently announced Star Wars Jedi Fallen Order, but perhaps the most highly anticipated news was kept to the end with the first look at the brand new FIFA 20.
+It was a day of big announcements at EA’s annual EAPlay event, taking place in sun-drenched Hollywood, the event covered everything from the newest Madden title to the recently announced Star Wars Jedi Fallen Order, but perhaps the most highly anticipated news was kept to the end with a first look at the brand new FIFA 20.

 This year’s game will include a much sought after game mode, ‘Volta’ – imagine an expanded FIFA Street built into FIFA 20.
 EA are also promising a raft of changes that will fundamentally alter the way the game looks and plays with the developers intent on improving the three core elements of the game – which they identify as being, “on and off the ball, and the ball itself.”
 A set of the changes they are dubbing “Football Intelligence.”